VictorMugisha/articles/ArraysInJavaScript.md

 ### Arrays in JavaScript

 Since JavaScript is a dynamically typed language, arrays can hold elements of different types.
 An array can contain numbers, strings, booleans, objects, and even other arrays.
-This differs from statically typed languages like Java or C++, where arrays are typically homogeneous and must contain elements of the same data type.
+This differs from statically typed languages like `Java` or `C++`, where arrays are typically homogeneous and must contain elements of the same data type.

+## Why use an array?

+Arrays help manage data efficiently by allowing you to store, access and manipulate values.
+They are used for anything that involves lists or collections, like managing items in an e-commerce cart or keeping track of user inputs.

 ## How to create an array in JavaScript